jmcelroy5/Biking-Across-the-US/_posts/2014-04-16-a-campground-in-the-sky.md

 categories:
 excerpt: "####Journal entry from day 2 of the mini bike trip:

 WOW, what an intense and fantastic day!
-Probably more intense than I anticipated, but there were so many beautiful, wonderful moments..."
+Probably more intense than I anticipated, but there were so many beautiful, wonderful moments."
 ---
 ####Journal entry from day 2 of the mini bike trip: